-There is perhaps no element in our existence that affects us as strongly as light.
 Throughout time, our lives have been shaped by the rising of the sun and reflective light of the moon and stars.
 Light as a representation of divinity is a concept that runs through every major religion symbolizing wisdom, knowledge and the divine presence.

 “Light affects our circadian rhythms more powerfully than any drug.”